 Attribute Value Mappings for Change Request

-If you activate change request, the following attributes are configured automatically
+If you activate Change Request, the following attributes are configured automatically.

 - Assignment Group